Contents

 Patents

-However, there are also limits to what can be patented in Australia, so it’s important to familiarise yourself with these requirements before taking any steps.
+However, there are strict criteria governing what can be patented in Australia, so it’s wise to familiarise yourself with these requirements—and consider professional advice—before proceeding with an application.
+For more information, check out what can be patented.

 Non-Disclosure Clauses